-Serve salmon over a bed of fettuccine or linguine.
-Top salmon with your garlic wine cream sauce, a squeeze of lemon juice, and grate parmesan or pecorino over that.
+Serve salmon over a bed of fettuccine or linguine if desired.
+Top salmon with your garlic wine cream sauce, a squeeze of lemon juice, and grate parmesan or pecorino over the top.
 A Microplane Grater is marvelous for this.

-I served with Oven Roasted Asparagus (which roasted in the oven the same time as my fish cooked) and the Sauvignon Blanc as an accompaniment.
+I serve with Oven Roasted Asparagus (which roasted in the oven the same time as my fish cooked) and the Sauvignon Blanc or Pinot Grigio as an accompaniment.
 Enjoy!

 Pan Seared Salmon with Garlic Wine Cream Sauce

 - 2 pounds center cut salmon cut into 5-6 uniform pieces skin on, scales removed